NicoLiendro14/tracklist-builder/README.md

 # DJ Set Track Identifier

-A Python script that automatically generates tracklists from DJ sets on YouTube using Shazam audio recognition.
+A Python tool that automatically generates tracklists from DJ sets on YouTube using Shazam and AcoustID audio recognition services.

 ## Description

 This tool allows you to:
 - Download a set from YouTube using yt-dlp
 - Split the audio into configurable duration segments (chunks)
-- Analyze each segment using the Shazam API
+- Analyze each segment using the Shazam API or AcoustID
 - Consolidate the results into a clean and accurate tracklist
 - Export the results in multiple formats (TXT, JSON, HTML, CUE)